Last Updated on

 These exquisite eggs are for the more artistically inclined children.
 But if your kids have patience, that’s enough, really.
 Use a dark violet to paint the egg all over.
 Then, using a thin brush, draw flowers and leaves on them.
 Leave the egg to dry before inserting it head-down in an egg holder.

-2. Mr. Bunny Headband
+2. Mr Bunny Headband

 This is all your little girl needs to jazz up the Easter party!
 You can help her easily make one for herself using an existing headband for the base.
 Create felt or cloth ears and sparkle them up with sequins.
 You then need to create tiny slits in the base to insert the ears.
-Use stapler or tiny pieces of wire to keep them in place.
+Use a stapler or tiny pieces of wire to keep them in place.

 3. Felt Paper Eggs

-If plastic eggs or hard-boiled eggs are not your ideas of a mess-free Easter, try these.
+If plastic eggs or hard-boiled eggs are not your ideas for a mess-free Easter, try these.
 Colourful, easy to make and decorate, and absolutely mess-free, these felt paper eggs make terrific table decorations, giveaways for your guests or even Egg Hunt markers!

 4. Sugar and Cream Cookies